A Clustering Framework for Unsupervised and Semi-supervised New Intent Discovery: Related Works

-Novel class discovery is a booming area in computer vision~\cite{han2021autonovel}, which aims to discover novel visual classes with the aid of labeled data.
-There have been several approaches to this problem, such as DTC~\cite{Han2019learning}, which uses labeled data to pre-train a model and then incorporates temporal ensemble predictions into the DEC loss.
-It also introduces a method for estimating the number of new classes.
-RankStats~\cite{han2019automatically} uses unlabeled data with self-augmented samples in the pre-training stage and calculates pairwise similarities through ranking statistics.
+Novel class discovery~\cite{han2021autonovel} in computer vision aims to identify new visual classes using labeled data.
+Approaches include DTC~\cite{Han2019learning}, which pre-trains a model with labeled data and incorporates temporal ensemble predictions into DEC loss, and introduces a method to estimate the number of new classes.
+RankStats~\cite{han2019automatically} uses unlabeled, self-augmented data in pre-training and calculates pairwise similarities via ranking statistics.
 UNO~\cite{fini2021unified} optimizes with a unified cross-entropy loss by swapping pseudo-labels of concatenated neural classifier outputs from labeled and unlabeled data.
-However, these methods assume that the unlabeled data consists only of new classes, which may not be realistic.
-GCD~\cite{vaze2022generalized} addresses this issue by introducing a setting with both known and new classes in the unlabeled data.
-The method first learns representations by leveraging both labeled and unlabeled data with a combination of supervised and unsupervised contrastive losses and then uses semi-supervised k-means for inference.
-While it achieves state-of-the-art performance in this computer vision task, it performs poorly with discrete text representations.
+However, these methods assume unlabeled data includes only new classes, which might not be appicable in the real world.
+GCD~\cite{vaze2022generalized} rectifies this by accommodating both known and new classes in unlabeled data, combining supervised and unsupervised contrastive losses for representation learning and semi-supervised k-means for inference.
+Despite its superior performance in this task, it struggles with discrete text representations.